 About the Study

-The SEIS will re-examine the three alternatives that were retained for analysis in the original study, as well as an additional alternative.
+The SEIS re-examined the three alternatives that were retained for analysis in the original study, as well as an additional alternative.
 The SEIS also provided the option for new or “hybrid” alternatives to be identified as the study progressed.
 Illustrations and descriptions of the alternatives are included in Chapter 2 of the Draft and Final SEIS.

-In addition to examining the alternatives, the study also will include updated information on natural, historic and social resources and consider up-to-date engineering and scientific standards.
+In addition to examining the alternatives, the study also included updated information on natural, historic and social resources and consider up-to-date engineering and scientific standards.

 - August 2016 - Draft SEIS available for 45-day public comment period